-Excused absences may be unanticipated (e.g., illness, injury, bereavement) or anticipated.
-Examples of anticipated absences that would usually be excused include religious holidays (see note below and UBC Calendar for religious holiday policy), academic pursuits of a one-time nature (e.g., commencement exercises, attendance at scientific meeting for the purpose of either presenting a research paper or to accept an award or other academic distinction), participation in major varsity team events, participation in major faculty activities or in worthy social endeavors (e.g., planning of a fundraising, education or other community event), or rare occurrences (e.g., compassionate leave) that cannot reasonably be scheduled outside of class time.
+Excused absences may be unanticipated (e.g. illness, injury, bereavement) or anticipated.
+Examples of anticipated absences that would usually be excused include religious holidays (see note below and UBC Calendar for religious holiday policy), academic pursuits of a one-time nature (e.g. commencement exercises, attendance at scientific meeting for the purpose of either presenting a research paper or to accept an award or other academic distinction), participation in major varsity team events, participation in major faculty activities or in worthy social endeavors (e.g. planning of a fundraising, education or other community event), or rare occurrences (e.g. compassionate leave) that cannot reasonably be scheduled outside of class time.
 Students must contact the Assistant Manager, Student Services to obtain permission for an excused absence.
-The request for an excused absence must be accompanied by an explanation and documentation may be required.
-Students requesting an extended excused anticipated absence beyond 2 consecutive days must complete the Extended excused absence request form (see Appendix XIII, pg. xxii) at least two weeks prior to the start of the absence.